 84. Stance, Closed

 Traditional stance used when performing a stroke where the body is turned sideways to the net.
 In a closed stance, the front shoulder and hip are facing towards the net and the feet are effectively parallel to the net.

 In practice, the back foot is about parallel with the net while the front foot is angled towards the corner post.
-While this technically results in more of a neutral foot stance, it is commonly referred to as a closed stance in modern tennis.

 85. Stiffness (Racket)